skypjack/entt/README.md

 }
 ```

-This is all what the variable has to offer: a `get` member function that returns
+This is all what the class template has to offer: a static `get` member function
-a numerical identifier for the given type.
-It can be used in any context where
+that returns a numerical identifier for the given type.
+It can be used in any
-constant expressions are required.
+context where constant expressions are required.

 As long as the list remains unchanged, identifiers are also guaranteed to be the
 same for every run.
 In case they have been used in a production environment and